hippoly-bot/pyrpoc_add_viablity_tracking/README.md

 ## Basic Installation

-The software is available as a package - make sure python 3.12 is in use, with a virtual environment if necessary.
-Once the virtual environment with python<=3.12 is created, run the following command.
+The software is available as a package - make sure python 3.12 is in use, with a virtual environment if necessary (I am unsure exactly why 3.13 doesn't work, but a virtual environment is a clean way to resolve the issue).
+Once the virtual environment with python<=3.12.4 is created, run the following command.

 ```
 pip install pyrpoc